thendup-tsering-tdw/tdw-scrapers/0scripts/morinville/ReadMe.txt

     - Initial Run: 2448 (only with XXXXX loop)
     - Current Run: 4036 (with YXXXXX loop)

-  Step 2: Convert all pdf files to txt files
+  Step 2: Pull all the additional map data
-    Go to the pulled directory for morinville and run the following
+    Usage: 'ruby getMapData.rb'

-      a) 'for file in *.pdf; do pdftotext "$file" "$file.txt"; done'
+    The script will pull additional data including LINC numbers using the existing pdf file data as a reference for which data to pull.
+This script does not employ the shard concept.
+The data will be stored in a json file in the pulled directory as lincData.json

   Step 3: Parse the data
     Usage 'ruby parse.rb > ../../../2parsed/morinville/#{outFileName}.csv'